ayrat555/ayrat555.github.io/_posts/2022-01-30-cryptopunk.md

 ### [BIP-44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) and [BIP-43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki)

-These BIPs defines a logical hierarchy for deterministic wallets based on an algorithm described in BIP-32.
+These BIPs define a logical hierarchy for deterministic wallets based on an algorithm described in BIP-32.
 We'll get to it a little bit later.

 It defines 5 levels of derivation path - `m / purpose' / coin_type' / account' / change / address_index` :